20 Free Summer Programs for High School Students

 Application Deadline: Applications typically close in January.

-Program Dates: Varies from project to project, but you can expect it to be during the summer months for 9 weeks.
+Program Dates: Varies by project, but you can expect it to be during the summer months for 9 weeks.

-Eligibility: High school students with a minimum GPA of 3.0 on a 4.0 scale are highly encouraged to apply, but a GPA of less than 3.0 will not disqualify applicants.
+Eligibility: High school students with a minimum GPA of 3.0 on a 4.0 scale are highly encouraged to apply; a GPA below 3.0 will not disqualify applicants.
 Students applying must be at least 16 years old (by the application deadline).
 It’s recommended you read through all the eligibility requirements before applying.

 Stipend: $468.80 per week.